liuzhidan/liuzhidan.github.io/_pages/about.md

 <!--简单地从Emojipedia 等来源复制表情符号并将其粘贴到文档中-->

 **Zhidan Liu (刘志丹)** is currently an Associate Professor (tenured) in [College of Computer Science and Software Engineering](http://csse.szu.edu.cn/cn/), [Shenzhen University](http://www.szu.edu.cn/).
 He received the B.E. degree in Computer Science and Technology from [Northeastern University](http://english.neu.edu.cn/) in June 2009, and the Ph.D. degree in Computer Science and Technology from [Zhejiang University](http://www.zju.edu.cn/english/) in September 2014.
 Before joining Shenzhen University, he was a postdoctoral research fellow in the School of Computer Science and Engineering, [Nanyang Technological University](), Singapore, where he worked in the Wireless And Networked Distributed Sensing ([WANDS](http://wands.sg/)) group with [Prof. Mo Li](http://www3.ntu.edu.sg/home/limo/).
 He is now heading the **Big Data and Urban Computing (BDUC)** research group in Shenzhen University.
-He is a member of IEEE, ACM, and CCF.
+He is a senior member of CCF, a member of IEEE and ACM.

 Please find my [CV](/files/resume-ZhidanLiu.pdf) here. 访问[中文版主页](https://csse.szu.edu.cn/pages/user/index?id=762).